alexch/codelikethis/public/lessons/javascript_intro/input_output.md

 * run it from the command line using `node quest.js`

-# async and await
+# Async Await

 * We will learn a lot more about callbacks, promises, and `async`/`await` later
 * For now, follow these two rules when using `async` and `await`:

   1. `await` means "wait for the following thing to happen"
   2. when you use `await` inside a function, you must use `async` to define that function

 > WARNING: `async` functions don't play nicely with `for` loops!
 (Fortunately, there are other ways to loop that do work well.)